-From e-commerce and social media to clinical support
+Graphs: From e-commerce and social media to hospital decision support

-Graphs can help unleash a dormant NHS data asset
+Graphs can help unleash a dormant NHS asset – its Data

-Graphs are one foundational pillar of a more open and digital NHS.
-Along with the cloud, modern data stacks and AI, they can improve patient outcomes, increase productivity, and meet growing societal expectations of the NHS in the 21st century.
-Together these technologies can unleash the value of an under-valued NHS asset – its data asset.
+Graphs, along with the cloud, modern data stacks and AI, are foundational technology pillars of a digital NHS.
+They can improve patient outcomes, increase productivity, and meet growing societal expectations of the NHS in the 21st century.
+Together these technologies can unleash the value of a much under-valued dormant NHS asset – its data.